Privacy Notice

 Why are we contacting you?

-[ESS has asked National statistics agencies to produce representative lists of possible participants, based on random sampling information about [your age, gender, address] or household].
+ESS has asked national statistics agencies to produce representative lists of possible participants, based on random sampling information about [your age, gender, address] or household.

-Your participation in the ESS
+Your participation in the ESS and other research activities

 During the ESS interview, you will be asked a number of questions about your attitudes, life events, as well as more factual questions.
 We will ask about, politics, religion, trade union membership and about your attitudes to social issues.
 Your answers from the interview will be recorded electronically.
 We also gather information about the area you live in.